-The following illustration describes the oil extraction process of from Jatropha seeds
+The following illustration describes the oil extraction process from Jatropha seeds

-Below most common methods for oil extraction from Jatropha seeds are introduced
+Below are the most common methods for oil extraction from Jatropha seeds:

-Oil presses method is used to extract the oil using simple mechanical devices.
+The oil press method is used to extract the oil using simple mechanical devices.
 It is also done manually.
-The most commonly used oil presses method is the Bielenberg ram press method.
+The most commonly used oil press method is the Bielenberg Ram press method.

-Bielenberg ram press method is a simple traditional method that uses simple devices to extract the oils.
-With the help of this method 3 liters of oil can be obtained with 12 kg of seeds.
+Bielenberg Ram press method is a simple traditional method that uses simple devices to extract the oils.
+With the help of this method, 3 liters of oil can be obtained from12 kg of seeds.

-Oil expellers method is also use for jatropha oil extraction.
-The most commonly used method is the Sayari oil expeller method.
+The oil Expeller method is also used for Jatropha oil extraction.
+The most commonly used process is the Sayari oil expeller method.
 This method is also called as Sundhara oil expeller.
 Komet oil expellers are also used.

-These sayari oil expellers was developed in Nepal and is a diesel operated one.
-Now it is developed in Tanzania and Zimbabwe mainly for the production jatropha oil.
-Heavy oil expellers are made of heavy cast iron and the light ones are made up of iron sheets.
+These sayari oil expellers were developed in Nepal and are diesel operated.
+Now it is designed in Tanzania and Zimbabwe mainly for the production of Jatropha oil.
+Heavy oil expellers are made of heavy cast iron, and the light ones are made up of iron sheets.
 Electricity driven models are also available.

-Komet oil expeller is a single oil expeller machine that is used not only to extract the jatropha oil as well for the preparation of the oil cakes.
+Komet oil expeller is a single oil expeller machine that is used to extract the Jatropha oil as well for the preparation of the oil cakes.

 Hot oil extraction

-The process of extracting the oil at high pressure is called as hot oil extraction method.
-Since jatropha oil can regulate the operating temperature it is extracted using the hot oil extraction method.
+The process of extracting the oil at high pressure is known as the hot oil extraction method.
+Since Jatropha oil can regulate the operating temperature, it is obtained using the hot oil extraction method.

-Then the cold oil extraction method it is easy to extract the oil from the hot oil extraction since the oil flows more easily due to higher viscosity.
-And the press cake that remains after extracting the oil also have less oil content which might be 3 to 7 % approximately.
+Compared to the cold oil extraction method, it is easy to extract the oil from hot oil extraction since the oil flows more quickly due to higher viscosity.
+And the press cake that remains after extraction has less oil content, which might be 3 to 7 % approximately.
 These two reasons make the oil press method very interesting.

-During the oil extraction method many stuffing of the seeds are converted into gum like substances and some non organic substances.
-These are unwanted products and so they have to be refined.
+During the oil extraction method, many stuffing of seeds converts them into gum-like substances and some non-organic elements.
+These are unwanted products, and they have to be refined.